lenaone/project2/readme.md

 4. Create models, active record and each pages on website.
 5. Check the Creation of users, products, reviews in database.

+## Language & Framework

+* Ruby
+* Sinatra
+* postgresql
+* activerecord
+* html & css

+## Deploy

+* Deployed online on Heroku.

 ## Credit
-I use shein and fila website of images.
+I use Unsplash of images.
-But, this website from school project.
-So, this is not make any profit.
+This website from school project.
+So, It's not intended to make any profit.